Michael C. Donaldson, Partner

 Michael graduated from UC Berkeley School of Law, Boalt Hall in 1967.
-His book Clearance and Copyright, now in its third edition, is used in over 50 film schools and has become the standard industry reference book.
+His book Clearance and Copyright, now in its fourth edition, is used in over 50 film schools and has become the standard industry reference book.
 Michael also wrote Negotiating for Dummies (now in its second edition and translated into eleven languages), Fearless Negotiating (published in hardback in 2007 by McGraw Hill) and The E-Z Legal Guide to Trademarks & Copyrights.

 Michael has worked on such projects as “This Film is Not Yet Rated” (where all 134 clips were utilized under fair use), “Wanderlust” (saving its filmmaker over $400,000) and “Expelled” (which featured the song “Imagine,” prompting an unsuccessful law suit by Yoko Ono).
 Michael has also worked with the Geffen Playhouse and the REDCAT, as well as representing Center Theatre Group (Ahmanson Theatre, Mark Taper Forum and Kirk Douglas Theatre) for over twenty years.

-Aside from lecturing frequently at law and film schools across the United States and in Europe, Michael is an avid skier, worldwide hiker and kayaker, and award-winning photographer.
+Aside from lecturing frequently at law and film schools across the United States and in Europe, Michael is an avid skier, trapeze flyer, hiker and kayaker, and award-winning photographer.
 He also won a gold medal at the 1998 Senior Olympics for Parallel Bars and a silver medal on the rings.
 But what remains most important to Michael (in addition to his partner Tim Kittleson and his three daughters and three grandchildren) is his pro bono and philanthropic work.

 Lisa A. Callif, Partner